fikrcamp/git-quiz/README.md

 <!-- Write your answer here -->

-it means the link of github to which you want to store your files.
+it means the link of github repo to which you want to store your files.